haoshisu/kanban-board/README.md

 `VITE_SENTRY_DSN` is optional for local development.
 Without it, Sentry will not send events.

+The browser invokes the `breakdown-task` Supabase Edge Function.
+Keep the Gemini API key in the Edge Function environment and do not expose it through a `VITE_` environment variable.

 For production source map uploads, the build environment also needs:

 ```bash